 Feeling a muscle spasm in your abdomen can be a mildly annoying experience or a downright painful one.
 In many cases, abdominal muscle spasms can be prevented by making changes in your eating and drinking habits, as well as your exercise.
 If the cramps continue despite taking preventive measures, consult a doctor.

-To avoid spasms, warm up your body and stretch your abdominal muscles before doing situps.
-Performing five to 10 minutes of light cardio is an effective whole-body warm-up.
-Drink water or a sports drink enhanced with electrolytes before and after performing sit-ups, particularly if you have been sweating a lot.
-Eat a nutrient-dense diet to ensure you get plenty of electrolytes, particularly potassium and magnesium.
-Taking a multivitamin can also help.
-Avoid overexertion and stop your situp routine if your muscles get fatigued or sore.
-Talk with a certified trainer to make sure you are using proper form, and talk to your doctor if you are taking medications to verify muscle spasms aren't a side effect.
+Avoid overexertion by cutting back on reps or stop your situp routine if your muscles get fatigued or sore.
+Talk with a certified trainer to make sure you are using proper form, and talk to your doctor if you are taking medications to verify that muscle spasms aren't a side effect.
 If you continue to experience spasms, consult a doctor.

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.